Email

 Parsley

 Parsley is a popular herb due to its many applications in various cuisines.
-Parsley is incorporated in to a vast number of dishes including cooking meats, making salad dressings, making soups and making pesto!
+Parsley is incorporated into a vast number of dishes including cooking meats, making salad dressings, making soups and making pesto!
 While parsley does not have a particularly strong fragrance to it, it does have a unique taste which enhances all of these dishes.
 Parsley blooms in full to partial sunlight and takes around 40 to 60 days to mature at which point the plant should measure between 12” to 18” tall.

 Sage